 All the different editing terms can drive one crazy.
 You would think as editors, who value precision of language, we could agree on terms, but we don’t.

-Despite all the different terms, there are generally four levels of editing.
+Despite all the different terms, editors offer four levels of editing.
 Your book doesn’t necessarily need to go through all four levels, though it might.

 At this level, the editor does not make any markings on the text.
 The editor reads your manuscript and provides feedback; sometimes they help you develop the story or book from just an outline.

-For this, the editor writes a rather lengthy report (Often around 10–15 pages).
+For this, the editor writes a rather lengthy report (often 10+ pages).
 The editor will focus on the most glaring big-picture issues.

 - Plot: Does the plot have holes?
 Is the conflict clear and compelling?
 Is the plot interesting?
 Does it reach a satisfying conclusion?
 Do you have a good balance of narrative summary and scenes?